The Fort Worth Scottish Rite strives to provide its members and his family with opportunities for growth, education, and fellowship.

 District Coordinators and Lodge Ambassadors serve under the Regional Coordinator and provide an in-Lodge if not nearby Scottish Rite resource to the near 130 Blue Lodges active in the Fort Worth Valley.

-Twelve Scottish Rite Clubs also meet throughout the Valley, offering members who live farther away from the Valley’s center of operations in Fort Worth to participate at a local level; or in the case of the Daylight Club, an opportunity for members who find it difficult to attending evening functions to attend meetings and events during the day.
+Ten Scottish Rite Clubs also meet throughout the Valley, offering members who live farther away from the Valley’s center of operations in Fort Worth to participate at a local level; or in the case of the Daylight Club, an opportunity for members who find it difficult to attending evening functions to attend meetings and events during the day.
 Their activities include regular fellowship, education, and opportunities for service just as does the main body of membership.
 Click here to learn more about Clubs.

 Along with the benefits, membership comes responsibilities for each to fulfill according to his abilities.